 Luckily, juice is not a problem as there are power outlets just about everywhere on the Coast Starlight.

 The train driver announces that we’ve made up most of the 30 minutes that we were running late.
 As a result, we’ll be pulling into Portland soon – a mere 10 minutes behind schedule.
 Is that it!?
 It’s over already!?
 Okay, I was actually ready to get off the train at that point, but I certainly wouldn’t have objected to staying longer.
 For my roughly 17 hours on board I met some amazing people, looked out on spectacular vistas, and even managed to squeeze in some productivity.
 All that in one journey, which also served as my accommodation for a night.
 Not bad.
 Not bad at all.

 Ready to book your passage on the Coast Starlight!?

-Well folks, I hope you’ve enjoyed this review of the Amtrak Coast Starlight.
+Well folks, I hope you’ve enjoyed this Amtrak Coast Starlight review.
 I found it a thoroughly enjoyable, beautiful way to travel.
 Next time you need to get up or down the west coast, why not go by train?
 You won’t regret it!
 If you’re interested in learning more about simplified, low-impact living, why not check out the rest of our blog for more articles like this.
 And don’t forget you can find us on Facebook too.
-Until next time, folks!
+Until next time!